TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 20/2 Samuel 20.12.md

 ---

-And Amasa lay wallowing in his blood in the midst of the highway.
-And when the man saw that all the people stood still, he carried Amasa out of the highway into the field, and cast a garment over him, when he saw that every one that came by him stood still.
+Amasa lay wallowing in his blood in the midst of the highway.
+When the man saw that all the people stood still, he carried Amasa out of the highway into the field, and cast a garment over him, when he saw that everyone who came by him stood still.